Dalymount Park: Redevelopment

 Shamrock Rovers also played the 2005 season at Dalymount Park, as did the now-defunct team Dublin City F.C. in 2006, who drew very low crowds.
 Galway United director Nial O'Reilly claimed to have seen "52 spectators at the match" when his club played away to Dublin City.

-The stadium has also been used to host European games of other teams when their own stadia were deemed unsuitable, such as Drogheda United's Champions League qualifiers and UEFA Cup games of 2006, 2007 and 2008.
+The stadium has also been used to host European games of other teams when their own stadia were deemed unsuitable, such as Drogheda United's Champions League qualifiers and UEFA Cup games of 2006, 2007, and 2008.
 Shamrock Rovers played their first 11 European games at Dalymount as Milltown was deemed too small at the time.
+Shelbourne played their first five European games at Dalymount Park against illustrious opposition such as Barcelona, Atlético Madrid and Sporting Lisbon.

 Sporting Fingal played their Europa League match against Portuguese side C.S.
 Maritimo at the stadium as Fingal's new ground had yet to be completed.
 In December 2010, Sporting Fingal announced that they were to play their home games at Dalymount during the 2011 Airtricity League season however, the club folded less than two months later.

 Dalymount hosted a game in the 2011 UEFA Regions' Cup between Ligue de Normandie of France and Abruzzo of Italy.

 In the 2016 domestic league season, tenants Bohemian F.C. drew an average home league attendance of 1,480.